taygius/env/README.md

 ## From another providers

-Example below tries to get `PORT` from environment.
-Then, if `PORT` not exists in environment, tries to get variable from consul's kv `PORT`.
+Example below tries to get `PORT` from consul.
+Then, if `PORT` not found, tries to get `PORT` from environment.

 ```go
 package main